marigold-dev/training-nft-1/README.md

 ## Let's play

-1. Connect with your wallet an choose `alice` account _(or the administrator you set on the smart contract earlier)_.
+1. Connect with your wallet and choose `alice` account _(or the administrator you set on the smart contract earlier)_.
 You are redirected to the Administration /mint page as there is no NFT minted yet.

 2. Create your first wine bottle, for example: